mattpolzin/JSONAPI-OpenAPI/README.md

 The `JSONAPIOpenAPI` framework adds the ability to generate OpenAPI compliant JSON Schema documentation of a JSONAPI Document.

 There is experimental support for generating `JSONAPI` Swift code from OpenAPI documentation on the `feature/gen-swift` branch.
+There is no formal documentation for this functionality, but it is an area of interest of mine.
+Reach out to me directly if you would like to know more.

 See the Open API Spec here: https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md